hhjfdkl/Shell-Scripts/README.md

-Some shell scripts I've made when messing with my home network.
+Some shell scripts I've made when messing with my home server.
 Placed here as backup.